 For each of those items we have replicated the procedure described above for the index of post-materialism in order to compute the redistributive views of the median-values holders.
 Then, we have conducted a regression analysis along the lines of Table 9.
-Our results are displayed in Table 12 for the case of values derived from respondents' attitudes towards abortion (second row).
-The Appendix exhibits our results for the cases of homosexuality and divorce (Tables A9 and A10).
+Our results are displayed in Table A2 of the Appendix A for the case of values derived from respondents' attitudes toward abortion and in the online Appendix (Tables B10-B11) for the cases of homosexuality and divorce.
 The number of observations that enter the analysis increases from 96 to 161.
 Results remain qualitatively unaffected, and this applies also to the marginal effects which remain strong.
 Overall, the policy-bundle theory receives a remarkable support from the data.